platform9/express/README.md

 ## Prerequisites
 Platform9 Express must be installed on a control host with IP connectivity to the hosts to be brought under management.
 CentOS 7.8+, Ubuntu 22.04 or Rocky 9.x are supported.
 Onboarding hosts with Ubuntu 18.04, 20.04 can also be done, howerver the pf9-express cannot be executed from these OS due to some package/software dependency.
 Before installing Platform9 Express, you'll need administrator credentials for the Platform9 management plane.
 If a proxy is required for HTTP/HTTPS traffic, you'll need the URL for the proxy.

 The systems should have minumum 2 network interfaces with IP configured on them.
-Default gateway will be against one of those interfaces.
+Default gateway will be on one of those interfaces.

 ### Python3